Topic 4 Exercises

 System.exit(0);

-} else System.out.println("The entered data is incorrect");
+} else System.out.println("The indicated data is not correct");

 }